meetpraveen/cas-docker-compose/README.md

-# Setup a CAS server as idP with a dev environment
+# Setup CAS server as idP with a dev environment

 The repo intends to make life easier for setting up CAS authentication server primarily as a idP along with an integrated dev environment to try out more customisations and integrations